neurostatslab/vocalocator/README.md

 1. Clone this repository: `git clone https://github.com/neurostatslab/vocalocator.git && cd vocalocator`
 2. Install Pipenv: `pip install pipenv`
 3. Install package: `pipenv install`
-4. Enter pipenv shell: `pipenv shell`
+4. Enter the pipenv shell to access the new virtual environment: `pipenv shell`

+## Quick Start
+TODO

 ## Advanced Usage
 1. Create a dataset.
 This should be an HDF5 file with the following datasets: